Seal recovery followed injured by fishing gear

 One lucky seal at our Marine Rescue Centre has been given a second chance after horrific injuries.

-The seal, named Helena by her rescuers, was brought into the rescue centre at the end of July.
-She had been caught in some ‘ghost’ fishing gear and has multiple wounds.
+The seal, named Helena by her rescuers, was brought into the rescue centre at the end of July because she had been caught in some ‘ghost’ fishing gear and has multiple wounds.

 In August the team noticed a problem with her left eye, this had been caused by the fishing hooks which she got tangled in and the damage to her eye was irreversible.